 Our aim is to provide the same high standard of care, regardless of whether a child is cared for in LauraLynn House or in their own home.

 4. Which regions will Lauralynn@HOME provide care for?

 The two regions in our remit are Dublin North-East and Dublin Mid-Leinster.

 - Dublin North-East covers: Cavan; Monaghan; Louth; Meath and North County Dublin

 - Dublin – Mid-Leinster covers: South County Dublin; Kildare; Wicklow; Laois; Offaly, Longford and Westmeath

 Although LauraLynn is the first children’s hospice providing an in-home care service in Ireland, similar services are well established in other countries.
-While it is clearly envisaged that this service will be a success, it is hoped that this pilot programme will help clarify the best structure and format.
 Following an extensive review and evaluation of the programme, LauraLynn@HOME will be rolled out to other areas of the country on a phased basis.
 UCD are evaluating the programme and will provide independent analysis and recommendations.

-In order to be eligible for the LauraLynn@HOME pilot project, children must meet the standard admission criteria which is in place for LauraLynn, Ireland’s Children’s Hospice– please refer to our website: www.lauralynn.ie or email firstname.lastname@example.org for further information.
+In order to be eligible, children must meet the standard admission criteria which is in place for LauraLynn, Ireland’s Children’s Hospice– please refer to the How to Access Us section of our website or email email@example.com.